Western States Dwarf Car Association

 H. Penalties for violations of the WSDCA rules are determined by the gravity of the violation and it's effect on fairness of competition, the orderly conduct of the event, and the interest of Dwarf Car racing & WSDCA.
 Such penalties may include, but are not limited to, disqualification, suspension of membership privileges, fines or loss of points.
 The WSDCA board of directors shall use the following guidelines for the imposition of penalties in the situations describes below, but may assess a greater or lesser penalty depending on the circumstances.

-I: Any driver who threatens or assaults, either verbally or physically, any WSDCA official or board member or persons serving under their direction, may face a suspension, a fine of $100.00 and loss of money for that event, and loss of accumulated points.
+I: **Any driver who threatens or assaults, either verbally or physically, any WSDCA official or board member or persons serving under their direction or any other driver may face a suspension, a minimum fine of $100.00 and loss of money for that event, and loss of accumulated points.

 J.Any member who fights in the pits, track, or on the race premises may face a fine of $200.00, suspension, money loss from that event, and all accumulated points.
 Any person who is in someone else's pits will be deemed the party at fault.